Lucinda Rosenfeld: Career

 Rosenfeld's third novel, I’m So Happy For You (Back Bay/Little Brown, 2009) is about competitive thirty-something best friends, Wendy Murman and Daphne Uberoff.

 Her fourth novel, The Pretty One: A Novel about Sisters was published in February 2013 by Little, Brown and Company.

-Her essays have appeared in: The New York Times Magazine, Creative Non-Fiction, New York magazine, Glamour and many other publications.
+Her essays have appeared in: The New York Times Magazine, Creative Non-Fiction, New York magazine, Glamour, The New Yorker, and many other publications.
 Rosenfeld wrote the "Friend or Foe" advice column for Slate.com from 2009 to 2012.

 Personal

 She grew up in Leonia, New Jersey, where she attended the Leonia Public Schools before going to the private Dwight-Englewood School for high school.
 At Cornell University, she majored in comparative literature.

 Rosenfeld is married to economics writer John Cassidy of The New Yorker.
-They live in Brooklyn, New York and have two young daughters.
+They live in Brooklyn, New York and have two daughters.

+In an essay in The New Yorker, On My Last Leg, she writes about her multiple sclerosis diagnosis.